zhangdianwen/GPU-LMFit/README.md

 # How to use?
 Please refer to the PDF manual in the folder "Docs".
+The source code is in the folder "GPU_LMfit".

 # License
 Please refer to the GPU-LMFit header file GPU_LMFit.cuh.